karmab/kcli/docs/index.md

 # About

-This tool is meant to interact with existing virtualization providers (libvirt, kubevirt, ovirt, openstack, gcp and aws, vsphere) and to easily deploy and customize vms from cloud images.
+This tool is meant to ease interaction with virtualization providers:

+- libvirt
+- kubevirt
+- ovirt
+- openstack
+- gcp
+- aws
+- vsphere
+- packet

-You can also interact with those vms (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,...).
+You can manage those vms (list, info, ssh, start, stop, delete, console, serialconsole, add/delete disk, add/delete nic,...), deploy them using predefined profiles or define more complext workflows using *plans* and products.

-Futhermore, you can deploy vms using predefined profiles, several at once using plan files or entire products for which plans were already created for you.

 # Installation